alexhou00/Deutsche-Survival-Quest/README.md

 ## Instructions
 **How to run the game**?
 * For Windows/Linux:
+Run game on the upper right hand side should be clicked, and then edit configurations should be selected.
+Afterward, *Build and Run* should be found, then  *-XstartOnFirstThread* should be removed from VM options.

 * For Mac:
 Run game on the upper right hand side should be clicked, and then edit configurations should be selected.
 Afterward,